Lecrapouille/LinkAgainstMyLibs/README.md

 # LinkAgainstMyLibs

-Link against my libraries (Forth, OpenGL, Logger, SimCity ...) to check if standalone project using them can compile.
+Link against my libraries (Forth, OpenGL, Logger, SimCity/GlassBox ...) to check if standalone project using them can compile.

 ## Download